 Loan amounts are determined by a combination of factors, including income, household size, and the amount of assets that an applicant can commit toward the purchase price of a home.
 In addition, all loan recipients are required to maintain their properties in compliance with D.C.
 Housing Codes.

 HPAP Fact Sheet

 The Department of Housing and Community Development (DHCD) has implemented changes to our Home Purchase Assistance Program (HPAP) that will better enable low-to-moderate income residents to purchase a home in the District.

-Qualified applicants can receive financial assistance for downpayment and closing costs to purchase single-family houses, condominiums or cooperative units.
+Qualified applicants can receive financial assistance for acquisition and closing costs to purchase single-family houses, condominiums or cooperative units.

 Are You Eligible?

 To be eligible for HPAP assistance, you must meet the following criteria: